aw-west-defra/cdap_geo/README.md

 # Geospatial Functions for CDAP
 Spark and GeoPandas in a small package.
 Convert, save geoparquet, join, and some UDFs.
-*There's more functions for using [Sedona](https://sedona.apache.org/api/sql/Overview/) or just Shapely geometries, but you'll have to read code for them.*

 ## Install